 The majority of risk factors for gallstones are diet- and lifestyle-related.
 Your age, race, gender and a family history of gallstones may make you more prone to them.
 If gall bladder disease is suspected, your doctor may send you for an abdominal ultrasound and a blood test to check for your liver function.
 A CT scan or an MRI scan is sometimes required to check for presence of stones in the bile duct.

-This is a surgical procedure to remove your diseased or inflamed gall bladder entirely.
+A gall bladder removal surgery, or cholecystectomy, is a surgical procedure to remove your diseased or inflamed gall bladder entirely.

 Your doctor may recommend gall bladder removal surgery if your gallstones are causing significant pain and other complications such as blockage of the bile ducts.

-Are there different types of gall bladder removal surgery?
+Types of gall bladder removal surgeries

 Gall bladder surgery can be done by both laparoscopic (keyhole) surgery or conventional open surgery.
 Laparoscopic surgery is usually preferred as, with smaller incisions, you recover faster and have less risk of infection.

-Open gall bladder removal
+Open gall bladder removal surgery

 Open gall bladder removal is a surgery to remove the diseased or inflamed gall bladder via a single, large cut in the abdomen.
 This approach is sometimes required if laparoscopic surgery is not possible due to scar tissue or other anatomical complications from prior abdominal surgeries.
 Open gall bladder removal may also be required if there is severe inflammation caused by the gallstones.
 In general, however, the need for open surgery is now rare as surgeons are more experienced in dealing with such difficult situations using minimally invasive techniques.

-Laparoscopic gall bladder removal
+Laparoscopic gall bladder removal surgery

 This is the most common gall bladder removal surgery performed because it is less invasive, which results in a shorter recovery time.
 After putting you under general anaesthesia, the surgeon will make 3 or 4 small incisions in your abdomen.
 Afterwards, the surgeon will insert specialised tools into the incision and carefully remove the diseased or inflamed gall bladder.